-The following question pops up frequently on construction projects (and just as often in our Expert Center!) all the time: “Can I file a lien even though I don’t have a written contract?”
+The following question pops up frequently on construction projects: “Can I file a lien even though I don’t have a written contract?”
 And, as with most of the questions we get about mechanics lien rights, the answer is: it depends.

 Handshakes and verbal agreements are common in the construction industry, but finding answers on how lien rights apply to contracts that are not written and signed can be a challenge.
 We’ve collected the relevant information from all 50 states’ mechanic’s lien statutes and compiled it here to make this question easier to answer.

 First things first: Who can file a mechanics lien?

 This question comes from property owners and construction professionals alike.
 Owners want to know if a contractor, subcontractor, or supplier has the right to file a lien — especially when someone they’ve never heard of filed a lien on their property!
 Construction pros want to know their recourse options if they’re having trouble collecting payment.

 The basic rule is that anyone who provides labor or materials to a permanent improvement on real property has the right to file a lien.
 Of course, rules are made to be broken — and this rule doesn’t apply in all situations.

 But in general, if you’re a property owner: Anyone who works on your construction project or supplies building materials or equipment can file a lien if they don’t get paid.
 It doesn’t matter if they have a contract with you, or if they have ever met you.
 Maybe the general contractor hired them, or maybe a subcontractor did.
 They don’t need to have a contract with you — they just need a valid contract with someone on the project.

 But that begs the question: What constitutes a valid contract for the purpose of filing a mechanics lien?